Simucube/Firmware-Releases/EULA.md

 # End-User License Agreement (EULA) of SimuCUBE Firmware and Configuration Tool

-This End-User License Agreement ("EULA") is a legal agreement between you (end-user) and Granite Devices, based in Tampere, Finland and registered in Finland.
+This End-User License Agreement ("EULA") is a legal agreement between you (end-user) and Granite Devices Oy, a corporation organized and existing under the laws of Finland with business identity code 2094427-9, having its registered office in Tampere, Finland.

 This EULA agreement governs your acquisition and use of our SimuCUBE Firmware and Configuration Tool software ("Software") directly from Granite Devices or indirectly through a Granite Devices authorized reseller or distributor (a "Reseller").